hugo-sv/riw/README.md

 process can take a bit of time (~1 min 40 sec on our setup) and use a decent amount of RAM (~2GB during our tests).

-It will output an `inverted_index` file of about 80 MB, as well as a `Filenames.json` file containing a mapping from document IDs to filenames.
+It will output an `inverted_index` file of about 80 MB, a `terms_per_document.json` file containing the total number of terms per document for the vectorial model, as well as a `Filenames.json` file containing a mapping from document IDs to filenames.

 ### 3. Running the default queries